Statistics Calculators

 • s is the standard deviation of the sample,

-• xᵢ is the value of an individual sample value,
+• xᵢ is an individual value within the sample,

 • is the mean of the sample,